“By failing to prepare, you are preparing to fail.”

-To help allay your anxiety, we have gathered some tips to help prepare for this important moment:
+To help alleviate your anxiety, we have gathered some tips to help prepare for this important moment:

 1. Location – figure out the exact address of the interview and make sure you know how to get there.
 It would be best to try and visit the interview location in advance, so you know how to get there and locate the parking or the closest public transit stop.
 Otherwise, call and ask the Receptionist for the exact address and directions.

 2. Clothes – dress to impress.
 Don’t assume the dress is the same across all industries.
 Your clothes should convey the message that you are a good match to the company.
 Ideally, visit the office before the interview to check out the dress code.
 You can also call and ask – explain that you are attending an interview and wanted to know the dress code at the company.
 Once you have figured out the dress code, take it up a notch and dress a bit better than everyone else, if you can.
 When staff members see you waiting at the Reception, they should be able to tell that you are there for the interview.